hyperbrew/bolt-figma/README.md

 2. Ensure Hot Reloading is checked under `Figma Menu > Plugins > Development > Hot Reloading Plugin`
 3. Open the Dev Tools console with `Figma Menu > Plugins > Development > Show/Hide Console`

+---

 ### Info on Build Process

 Frontend code is built to the `.tmp` directory temporarily and then copied to the `dist` folder for final.
 This is done to avoid Figma throwing plugin errors with editing files directly in the `dist` folder.

-The frontend code (JS, CSS, HTML) is bundled into a single `index.html` file.
+The frontend code (JS, CSS, HTML) is bundled into a single `index.html` file and all assets are inlined.

 The backend code is bundled into a single `code.js` file.

-Finally the `manifest.json` is copied from the public folder as is.
+Finally the `manifest.json` is generated from the `figma.config.ts` file with type-safety.
+This is configured when running `yarn create bolt-figma`, but you can make additional modifications to the `figma.config.ts` file after initialization.

 ### Troubleshooting Assets